 We will be publishing articles in educational and policy journals as well as writing reports for industry bodies, organisations, employers and policy makers.

 Your individual report will be on-screen once you complete your survey.
 You will be able to login and see this report, pdf and print it at any point after completing the survey.
 This report is only available to you.

 All data is stored & encrypted on our ACU secure servers based in Australia.
 Protected using industry best standards.

-Only the primary researchers are able to access de-identified data.
-Raw, identifiable data will only be accessed by the Data Manager to de-identify and provide to the primary researchers.
+Raw, identifiable data will only ever be accessed by the Data Manager for deidentifiaction purposes.
+Only once deidentification has occurred will the data be passed on to the primary researchers.

 You can talk to the researchers about this survey.
 Or if you need support you can reach out to any of the services available here.

 We would love to hear your feedback about this survey.
 Send any feedback to firstname.lastname@example.org